cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **lernOS Canvas:** use building block "My Social Networks" to list groups or communities related to your objective.

-**Further Information:**

-* Sources for groups: [LinkedIn Groups](https://www.linkedin.com/groups), [Facebook Groups](https://www.facebook.com/groups), [Xing Groups](https://www.xing.com/communities) (mostly german), [meetup.com](https://www.meetup.com), [reddit.com](https://www.reddit.com/reddits/).

 ## [Practice Social Praise](#practice-social-praise)
 How does it feel if someone uses your knowledge or your content and just says "thank you" afterwards?
 Almost everybody does appreciate this.
-So it's a good habit not take any content and contributions out there for granted but be thankful and express your thankfulness at least from time to time.
+So it's a good habit not to take any content or contribution for granted but be thankful and express your thankfulness at least from time to time.

 **Exercise (15 minutes):**

 Think of two examples where knowledge or content from another person helped you to reach your objectives.
 Create a message (one private and one public) to express your thankfulness towards this person.
-This could be an private e-mail message and/or a comment in a blog or social profile:
+This could be an private e-mail message or a comment in a blog or social profile:

 1. ...
 1. ...